ralismark/micro/README.md

 This is a command wrapper that runs the command over ssh if you're in sshfs, and locally if you're on a local filesystem.

 You can also symlink other executables to this script, and `tunnel-run` will transparently tunnel them, or call the underlying executable if running locally.
+Doing this with svn or git, for example, can make those run reasonably fast.

 Note that this does not detect what options were supplied to sshfs.

+Tip: you can ssh into the target machine with `tunnel-run sh -c 'exec $SHELL --login'`.

 ## mpp - MIPS Preprocessor